demisto/content/Packs/Oletools/Scripts/OletoolsScript/README.md

 This is an automation to run oletools malware analysis for office files.
 Oletools is a tool for analyzing Microsoft OLE2 files, such as Microsoft Office documents or Outlook messages, mainly for malware analysis, forensics, and debugging.
-This automation allows performing some basic oletools commands from Cortex XSOAR.
 Note that oletools is open source code and is subject to change.

 ## Script Data
 ---